mlamo/ppd_icecube/install/README.md

-Assume we are starting from a fresh install of Ubuntu and Python 3.
+Assume we are starting from a fresh install of Ubuntu and Python 3, with the user `student`.

 # Checklist for before (not yet automated)